 Mid-Century Plants and City Views: Let the Window Do the Work

 Floor-to-ceiling windows change everything.
 When you have a view like this, your only job is to support it.
 Not compete with it.
 Not block it.
-Support it.
+Just support it.

 The Plant Game

-A collection of plants (fiddle-leaf fig, cactus, snake plant, pothos, and more) clusters near the floor-to-ceiling window to soak up natural light.
+A collection of plants including a fiddle-leaf fig, cactus, snake plant, and pothos clusters near the floor-to-ceiling window to soak up natural light.
 They’re arranged at varying heights using floor placement, a small red stool, and a stacked plant stand.
 The effect is a living curtain that softens the glass wall without blocking the skyline.

 The Furniture Move Nobody Talks About

-seven-drawer walnut-toned dresser anchors the left side of the frame, topped with a ceramic ring lamp, a small vase with greenery, and a tray with curated objects.
+A seven-drawer walnut-toned dresser anchors the left side of the frame, topped with a ceramic ring lamp, a small vase with greenery, and a tray with curated objects.
 A Nelson-style sunburst clock on the wall above ties it to mid-century modern without making the whole room feel like a theme park.
-A brown leather sofa and glass-top coffee table complete the seating area.

-Here’s what I find particularly smart: that dresser does double duty.
+Here’s what’s particularly smart: that dresser does double duty.
 In a studio, bedroom furniture has to earn its place in the living area.
 A nice dresser styled like a console table, with a lamp, a clock, and curated objects on top, becomes a feature rather than an eyesore.
 That’s the kind of thinking that separates a good studio from a great one.

 Pro Tip